-Editor’s note: This post coincides with with International Women’s Day.
-Ifat Gazia is a new Red Cross volunteer based in Wooster, Ohio, after being born and raised in the conflict zone in Kashmir.
-She is a researcher who reports on the human rights issues in her native land.
+Editor’s note: Ifat Gazia is a new Red Cross volunteer now based in the US.
+She was born and brought up in the conflict zone of Kashmir.
+She is a researcher who reports on human rights issues in her native land.

 Photo provided by Ifat Gazia

 Born and brought up in the largest militarized zone on earth, I grew up listening to stories of not just violence and killings but also of strength, courage and empathy.
 That is how we as Kashmiris were very empathetic towards each other and to the rest of the world, that usually visited us as tourists.

 Kashmir is known for its conflict, and in spite of all the war and suffering the people have to go through on a daily basis, it is also known for its warm hospitality.
 Being occupied, killed, disappeared, raped, orphaned and tortured by the foreign powers did not leave us bitter and weak.
 Instead, it increased our strength and intellect.
 Made us realise that all we have is us and we need to stand up for each other time and again.

 There has been a tradition of oral memory deeply rooted in our culture.
 I grew up hearing stories from my elders and later on started telling the same.
 Alongside, I understood the value of human empathy at a very young age.
 I also learned the will to defend our rights and the power to fight for the same.